-Fireface 400 offers two MIDI I/O via four 5-pin DIN jacks.
+Fireface UC offers two MIDI I/O via four 5-pin DIN jacks.
 The MIDI ports are added to the system by the driver.
-Using MIDI capable software, these ports can be accessed under the name Fireface Midi.
-Using more than one Fireface, the operating system adds a consecutive number to the port name, like Fireface MIDI (2) etc.
+Using MIDI capable software, these ports can be accessed under the name Fireface UC Midi.
+Using more than one Fireface, the operating system adds a consecutive number to the port name, like Fireface UC MIDI (2) etc.

 The MIDI ports support multi-client operation.
 A MIDI input signal can be received from several programs at the same time.
-Additionally the GSIF-2 Low Latency MIDI port is available for use with Gigastudio 3.
 Even the MIDI output can be used by multiple programs simultaneously.
 However, due to the limited bandwidth of MIDI, this kind of application will often show various problems.